Investment Risk and the Risk/Reward Trade-off

 So, fundamentally, here is the point: bonds are not low risk.

 Or, sometimes, they have a poor risk/reward trade-off.
-The reward (Chasing Yield) is low, and you have to take too much risk to make the reward acceptable.
+The reward (Chasing Yield) is low, and you must take too much risk to make the reward acceptable.
 Don’t chase yield. by taking more risk.
 Bonds–or your “safer assets”- are not the location in your portfolio for risk.

 Investment Risk Location and the Risk/Return Trade-off